 6. Practice Regularly:

 The more you practice converting between units, the more comfortable and confident you'll become.
-Start with simple conversions and gradually work your way up to more complex problems.
-Regular practice will help you develop a better intuition for measurement and improve your accuracy.
+On top of that, start with simple conversions and gradually work your way up to more complex problems. *Regular practice will help you develop a better intuition for measurement and improve your accuracy.

 7. Understand Significant Figures: